Golden Globes Loosestrife

 A vigorous groundcover, yet not overly aggressive, with uniquely paired green leaves streaked in yellow all season; attractive clusters of gold flowers throughout the summer; a colorful groundcover for the garden or border areas

-Golden Globes Loosestrife is a dense spreading annual bedding plant with a ground-hugging habit of growth.
+Golden Globes Loosestrife is a dense spreading annual with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 Golden Globes Loosestrife is recommended for the following landscape applications;

 Golden Globes Loosestrife will grow to be about 8 inches tall at maturity, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.